-Talk to other pet parents who have been through the same situation.
-Leaning on someone who understands what you’re going through can make a world of difference.
-Grief is a long process, so don’t expect to feel better after only a few days.
-Everyone deals with grief differently, but it’s likely that you’ll be feeling the pain of your loss for a long time.
+Talk to other pet parents who have been through this.
+Leaning on someone who understands what you're going through can make a world of difference.
+Grief is a long process, so don't expect to feel better after only a few days.
+Everyone deals with grief differently, but it's likely that you'll be feeling the pain of your loss for a long time.

 When a pet passes away, there is no “right way” to grieve.
 As I said, everyone deals with grief differently.
 Just because a friend or family member was able to adopt a new pet within days of losing their previous dog doesn't mean you'll feel comfortable enough to do the same.